tarikceylan/epam-how-to-crack-ti/feedbacks/interview_1.md

 > Basic knowledge of interfaces and types; no details on difference

 **Answer:**

    <!--- There are more differences between Interfaces and Types -->

 > `interface` can be extended by declaring it a second time, whereas `type` can not. `type` can not be changed outside of its declaration
+> `type` alias can be used for other types than objects and functions unline `interface`.
+Such as primitive types, unions, tuples.
+> Multiple `interface` declarations are merged and treated as a single declaration, whereas `type` declarations are not.